Web server implementations in ASP.NET Core

 Nginx with Kestrel

-For information about how to use Nginx on Linux as a reverse proxy server for Kestrel, see Publish to a Linux Production Environment.
+For information about how to use Nginx on Linux as a reverse proxy server for Kestrel, see Host on Linux with Nginx.

 Apache with Kestrel

-For information about how to use Apache on Linux as a reverse proxy server for Kestrel, see Using Apache Web Server as a reverse proxy.
+For information about how to use Apache on Linux as a reverse proxy server for Kestrel, see Host on Linux with Apache.

 If you run your ASP.NET Core app on Windows, HTTP.sys is an alternative to Kestrel.
 You can use HTTP.sys for scenarios where you expose your app to the Internet and you need HTTP.sys features that Kestrel doesn't support.